Life As a Regulatory Affairs Manager

 - Regulatory Affairs Portfolio Leader

-Is There Going to be Demand for Regulatory Affairs Managers?
+Is There Job Demand for Regulatory Affairs Managers?

-In 2016, there was an estimated number of 992,100 jobs in the United States for Regulatory Affairs Manager.
+In the United States, there were 992,100 jobs for Regulatory Affairs Manager in 2016.
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Regulatory Affairs Manager by 2026.
-There will be an estimated 79,200 positions for Regulatory Affairs Manager per year.
+The BLS estimates 79,200 yearly job openings in this field.

 The states with the most job growth for Regulatory Affairs Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.